-Success of building planned family in slum areas of the metropolis has started becoming visible because of multifarious development initiatives taken by different government and non-government organizations, reports BSS.
-According to sources concerned, many of the slum dwellers have realised the importance of building planned families with one or two children each for their happiness.
+Success of building planned family in slum areas of the metropolis has started becoming visible by dint of diversified uplift initiatives taken by different government and non-government organizations.

 The Measurement, Learning & Evaluation (MLE) Project is the evaluation component of the Urban Reproductive Health Initiative (Urban RH Initiative), a multi-country program in India, Kenya, Nigeria and Senegal that aims to improve the health of the urban poor.